 The 2009 Doti – Sodaro Estate Cabernet Sauvignon shows an intriguing character both on the bouquet and the palate.
 Initially there are notes of saddle leather and black cherry, as it continues to open it reveals coffee grinds and burnt toffee along with hints of black licorice.
 Similar notes on the bouquet also show on the palate – more dark fruit flavors rather then red.
 The tannins presumably have softened over time and feel more grainy then gritty, and are well-integrated on the finish.

 Current releases tend to be a bit older then most winery releases – the wines age in oak for up to 2 years and then in bottle for another one to two years before being released.
 A number of older vintages are also available for purchase (not always the case at small wineries).
+A rosé of Cabernet Sauvignon was made in 2018 for the first time but not released.
+The first commercial release of this wine was from the 2019 vintage.

 Total production as of our latest update is around 500 cases.
 Their wines have fairly good distribution in Orange and Los Angeles counties – their wine club is built with the customer in mind; you choose which wines to receive.